TNOSCOINS/TNOS/README.md

 # TNOS
-Source code of TNOS Coin
+To check the source code of TNOS - Technology for Network Operations and Cyber Security open the Smart Contract named tnos.sol